dbos-inc/dbos-transact-py/README.md

 ## Getting Started

-To get started, follow the [quickstart](https://docs.dbos.dev/quickstart) to install the open-source library and connect it to a Postgres database.
+To get started, follow the [quickstart](https://docs.dbos.dev/quickstart) to install this open-source library and connect it to a Postgres database.
 Then, check out the [programming guide](https://docs.dbos.dev/python/programming-guide) to learn how to build with durable workflows and queues.

 ## Documentation